Robust Dynamic Selection of Tested Modules in Software Testing for Maximizing Delivered Reliability: Numerical Study

 Next we give a numerical example to show the impact of the tester's risk aversion behaviors on the reliability.

-{\example $m=2$, $N_1 = 30$, $N_2 = 20$, $P=\{(0.4,0.6)^T\}$, $\theta_1 = 0.1$, $\theta_2 = 0.2$ and $T=15$.}
+{\example $m=2$, $N_1 = 30$, $N_2 = 20$, $\mathcal{P}=\{(0.4,0.6)'\}$, $\theta_1 = 0.1$, $\theta_2 = 0.2$ and $T=15$.}

-We obtain the optimal selection policies for $\gamma=0.001, 0.01, 0.1$ and $0.1$ by solving (\ref{dp_recursion}) and (\ref{dp_boundary}), respectively.
-Then we run 10000 simulations according to these selection policies to obtain the distribution of the delivered reliability.
-For instance, Figure~\ref{fig_1} is a histogram recording the frequency of the delivered reliability for $\gamma=0.001$.
-It shows a relatively uniform distribution of the delivered reliability.
-In contrast, Figure~\ref{fig_3} and Figure~\ref{fig_4} show a relatively scattered distribution of the delivered reliability.
+We obtain the optimal selection policies for $\gamma=0.001, 0.01, 0.1$ and $1$ by solving (\ref{dp_boundary}) and (\ref{dp_recursion}), respectively.
+Then, we run 10000 simulations according to these obtained selection policies to obtain the distribution of the delivered reliability.
+For instance, Figures~\ref{fig_1} and \ref{fig_2} are histograms recording the frequency of the delivered reliability for $\gamma=0.001$ and $0.01$, respectively.
+They show a relatively uniform distribution of the delivered reliability.
+In contrast, Figures~\ref{fig_3} and~\ref{fig_4} show a relatively scattered distribution of the delivered reliability.

-Table~\ref{tab_2} shows the average reliability and the variance for $\gamma=0.001, 0.01, 0.1$ and $0.1$, respectively.
+Table~\ref{tab_2} shows the average reliability and the variance for $\gamma=0.001, 0.01, 0.1$ and $1$, respectively.
 It shows that small value of $\gamma$ will result in a small average reliability but the resulting variance is not always small.
-However, Figure~\ref{fig_1} and Figure~\ref{fig_2} shows that the reliability is quite centred around the average reliability.
-Figure~\ref{fig_3} and Figure~\ref{fig_4} shows that the reliability is quite deviated from the average reliability (noting that the average reliability is around 0.55).
+This is justified by Figures \ref{fig_1}-\ref{fig_4}: Figure~\ref{fig_1} and Figure~\ref{fig_2} show that the reliability is quite centred around the average reliability.
+Figure~\ref{fig_3} and Figure~\ref{fig_4} show that the reliability is quite deviated from the average reliability (noting that the average reliability is around 0.55).